About Debra Orenstein

 on Debra and the blend of innovative and traditional work she is doing at B'nai Israel in Emerson, NJ.

 Debra has been blessed to become a wife and mother.
-She is pictured above with husband Craig Weisz, son Emmett and daughter Hannah Mathilda.
+She is pictured above (in 2007) with husband Craig Weisz, son Emmett and daughter Hannah Mathilda.
 For an essay on the spiritual meaning of the stuffed toy in Emmett’s hand,

 About Zalman Schachter-Shalomi